IikkaF/Spyro-Collectible-Shuffler/README.md

 Put your spyro1.bin - file (must be the NTSC-U version and named like that) in the input-folder.
 Open config.ini with a text editor to edit the configuration.
 Run the program through create_iso.bat if on Windows, or run src/create_iso.py with Python.
 The new .bin/.cue - files are created into the output-folder.
 Crashes and softlocks are possible, so remember to save the game regularly.
-The next three sections discuss the configuration.
+The next sections discuss the configuration.

 ## Seeding